 Using Python's Pygments Syntax Highlighter in PHP

 Having a website that is heavily software-development based, one important aspect that can not be overlooked is well presented code examples.
-Speaking on the importance of editor syntax highlighting in the previous episode of our podcast, this attribute transcends over to aid in the readability of code online.
-Fortunately, there are many options to choose from, whether it is storing the code snippets in an embedded Gists or using the front-end based highlight.js or Google Code Prettify.
-One benefit that greatly simpled the publishing process when using a front-end based solution was that you could simply parse the Markdown file (maybe with a class language type-hint), and leave all the hard work for the client’s browser.
-As we all know, we have very little control over the viewing experience per user, and as I have started to post more frequently, cracks began to appear in the syntax highlighters I had been using.
-However, when looking for a solution, one had been staring me straight in the face all this time, that being Pygments.
+Speaking on the importance of editor syntax highlighting in the previous episode of our podcast, this attribute transcends to aid in the readability of code online.
+Fortunately, there are many options to choose from.
+You can either store the code snippets in an embedded Gists or use the front-end based highlight.js or Google Code Prettify.
+One benefit that greatly simplified the publishing process when using a front-end based solution was that you could simply parse the Markdown file (perhaps with a class language type-hint) and leave all the hard work to the client’s browser.
+As we all know, we have very little control over the viewing experience for each user.
+And as I started to post more frequently, cracks began to appear in the syntax highlighters I had been using.
+However, when looking for a solution, one had been staring me straight in the face all this time, and that was Pygments.

 Enter Pygments

-I was first introduced to Pygments through my time using Jekyll a couple of years ago, since then however, due to limited demands in this area I stuck with highlight.js to perform my syntax highlighting.
-This had worked well until recently, when a couple of shell scripts and Java enumerated type declarations had slipped it up.
-If this is your first introduction to Pygments it is written in Python, and while I do like the language a lot I felt it maybe over-kill to move my blogging platform over to Python just for syntax highlighting (though, it was not out of the question).
-As a result, I decided to see if there was anything on-par in the PHP landscape, a Packagist search returned a few hopeful results, though the output was not comparable.
-I could now see why the Ruby-based Jekyll project had gone to the effort to depend on the Python-based Pygments project to handle code syntax highlighting.
-Looking deeper into Pygments success, the questions were answered by the attention paid to supporting new languages and edge-cases within the languages I was interested in using it for.
-Installation of Pygments can be simply achieved by using the EasyInstall package manager, or on a CentOS installation, via YUM.
+I was first introduced to Pygments through my time using Jekyll a couple of years ago.
+Since then, however, due to limited demands in this area, I stuck with highlight.js to perform my syntax highlighting.
+This had worked well until recently, when a couple of shell scripts and Java enumerated type declarations slipped it up.
+If this is your first introduction to Pygments, note that it is written in Python.
+While I do like the language a lot, I felt it might be overkill to move my blogging platform over to Python just for syntax highlighting (though it was not out of the question).
+As a result, I decided to see if there was anything on a par in the PHP landscape.
+A Packagist search returned a few hopeful results, though the output was not comparable.
+I could now see why the Ruby-based Jekyll project had gone to the effort of depending on the Python-based Pygments project to handle code syntax highlighting.
+Looking deeper into Pygments’ success, the questions were answered by the attention paid to supporting new languages and edge cases within the languages I was interested in.
+Installation of Pygments can be simply achieved by using the EasyInstall package manager, or on a CentOS installation via YUM.

 $ sudo easy_install Pygments # EasyInstall